-But all these residents are life-sized dolls, earning Nagoro its sinister nickname.
+But all these residents are human-sized dolls, earning Nagoro its sinister nickname.

 The dolls were created by a local artist, Ayano Tsukimi, who lived in the region as a child.

 When her father died, Tsukimi tried growing flowers and vegetables to occupy her mind and develop a new hobby.
-But her plants failed to grow.
+But her plants failed.

-Concerned that birds were eating her seeds, Tsukimi made a scarecrow in her father’s likeness and placed it in her garden.
+Concerned that birds were eating her seeds, Tsukimi made a scarecrow in her father’s likeness.

 Then inspiration struck.

-In the following years, Tsukimi – now in her late 60s – created over 400 life-size dolls, at least 350 of which she placed around Nagoro to repopulate the village, and the rest on roads leading into town.
+She placed 350 scarecrows around Nagoro to repopulate the village, and the rest on roads leading into town.

 Many of the dolls Tsukimi made were based on her memories of former villagers, and brought those who’d died or settled in far flung places back to their hometown.

-Soon, a village that was bereft of life saw colour, cheer and personality warming the streets, and word began to spread about this strange town in the mountains.
+Before long, a village that was bereft of life saw colour, cheer and personality warming its streets, and word began to spread about this strange town in the mountains.

 Joining the tourist trail

-After Tsukimi’s creations were celebrated in local media and on national television, Nagoro became an essential stop on the Iya Valley tourist trail that runs from Nishi-Iya in the west to Kyojo in the east.
+After Tsukimi’s creations were celebrated in local media and on national television, Nagoro became a popular stop on the Iya Valley tourist trail that runs from Nishi-Iya in the west to Kyojo in the east.

 Delighted that so many strangers were dropping in to say hello, Tsukimi set up a workshop on the edge of town.